 Chancey Williams was raised on a ranch near the small town of Moorcroft, Wyoming where his mom is a recently retired school teacher, his dad and brother ranch, and his other brother is the head coach of a notable high school wrestling dynasty.
 The beautiful family ranch is adjoined on one side by Keyhole Lake, a regional tourist attraction.
 “But we hardly knew it,” joked Williams, “we really couldn’t afford a boat and my dad had us working all the time, anyway, so we hardly ever went over there!”
 It was a strong family background and work ethic that Chancey Williams credits with pretty much everything he has.
 Chancey and his father, Dennis, were both state champion wrestlers in High School, Chancey for two years in a row.
 He also followed his dad as a saddle bronc rider, going to the National High School Rodeo Finals, the College National Finals and even winning a couple of rounds at Cheyenne Frontier Days.
 While avidly supporting his musical dream, his parents also put great emphasis on education.
 In fact, Chancey Williams has a total of four degrees, including a Bachelor Degree in Political Science and a Master’s Degree in Public Administration from the University of Wyoming.

-Now, in 2017, the band has released the new album and video for the title track, “Rodeo Cold Beer.”
-The album debuted at #7 on the iTunes Country Music Chart and #1 on the Billboard Rocky Mountain Heatseekers Chart.
-Rodeo Cold Beer was also named the Rocky Mountain CMA’s Album of the Year.
+This past fall, the band’s latest music video for the title track, “Rodeo Cold Beer” was added to The Country Network, reaching more than 40 million households.
 Williams co-wrote much of the album with Nashville’s singer-songwriter, Trent Willmon.
 Willmon has songwriting credits with a variety of country artists, including Eric Church, Little Big Town, and Brad Paisley among others.
 “I love working with Chancey,” said Willmon, “he is the real deal.
 He knows how to entertain a crowd and has a great song sense, and he has that cowboy work ethic, respect, and good nature that is almost impossible to find these days.”
 The album was also produced by Grammy Award-winning and ACM nominated audio engineer, Mills Logan.

 “We just love to play, travel, record our music and represent the great state of Wyoming,” said Williams, “It’s just in our blood, I can’t imagine doing anything else.”